LEW KLEIN COLLEGE OF MEDIA AND COMMUNICATION

 Full-Time/Part-Time Status: While the degree program can be completed on a full- or part-time basis, full-time enrollment is strongly encouraged.

-Interdisciplinary Study: The program is designed to be interdisciplinary in nature.
+Interdisciplinary Study: The program is designed to be interdisciplinary, consistent with the highly interdisciplinary field of communication for development and social change.

 Areas of Specialization: Previously designed specializations include those listed below, but the possibilities are limitless as students are encouraged to design their own specializations based on their interests: